PyConPL/Book/2016/presentations/splash/README.md

-Looking for business model for Open Source Applications - case study of Splash
+Finding a business model for Open Source Applications - case study of Splash